christhekeele/gem-local/README.md

 gem local add my-dependency ~/code/ruby/gems/my-dependency
 ```

 This lets `git local` know about this dependency.
+Note that relative paths are supported, and `~` gets expanded, which is the format `bundle config` expects.

 ### Using local repos